 |California Lemon Law||Hawaii Lemon Law||Kentucky Lemon Law||Minnesota Lemon Law||New Hampshire Lemon Law||Ohio Lemon Law||South Dakota Lemon Law||Washington Lemon Law|

 Millions of used cars have costly hidden problems.

-You should use vehicle history reports to confirm a clean
+You should use vehicle history reports to confirm a clean history or

 By knowing the REAL history of a used car, you can:

 Before you are entitled to a refund or replacement, there are some qualifications and procedures that must be followed.

 The following are South Carolina State Lemon Law and Aids information:

 Success in using state lemon laws depends upon three things:

 Are you paying too much for car insurance?